Chest pain, shortness of breath and loss of consciousness are emergencies please dial 999 for these symptoms

 Requesting a Home Visit

-Requests for home visits must be made before 10.30am, see contacting us for our telephone numbers.
+Requests for home visits must be made by calling 0117 957 6470 before 10.30am.
 Visiting will normally take place after morning surgery if deemed appropriate.
 Please only request home visits if you are incapable of attending the surgery.
 If you are able to attend hospital appointments then you will also be expected to attend the surgery.

 Whenever possible, try and come into the surgery as facilities here are far better for examination and treatment.
 It helps us to judge the urgency of the call if you describe the symptoms.
 The receptionists are trained to deal with your call so do expect to be asked.
 All information is confidential.
 The doctor may telephone prior to, or instead of, visiting.
 Visits requested later in the day that are for the housebound, but are not urgent, will not be seen that day.